gitpod-io/retired-gatsby-website/src/docs/rust-in-gitpod.md

 RUN bash -cl "rustup toolchain install nightly"
 ```

-## Examples
+## Example Repositories

-Here are some examples of Rust projects running in Gitpod:
+Here are a few Rust example projects that are already automated with Gitpod:

 <div class="table-container">